Bright and pure single-photon source in a silicon chip by nanoscale positioning of a color center in a microcavity: Sample design and fabrication

 A sectional view of a CBG cavity containing a single W center is schematically represented in Figure \ref{fig:figure_1}(d), with the relevant dimensions.
-The red double-arrow represents the orientation of the transition dipole along the $\langle 111 \rangle$ direction.\cite{baron_detection_2022} It is well-known for CBG cavities that the Purcell enhancement factor $F$, defined as the ratio between the emission rate in the cavity and bulk semiconductor, is heavily dependent on the position of the emitter.\cite{sapienza_nanoscale_2015} This sensivity was investigated for our emitter-cavity system using numerical finite-difference time-domain simulations (FDTD, see Section 4 in the Supporting Information).
+The red double-arrow represents the orientation of the transition dipole along the $\langle 111 \rangle$ direction \cite{baron_detection_2022}.
+It is well-known for CBG cavities that the Purcell enhancement factor $F$, defined as the ratio between the emission rate in the cavity and bulk semiconductor, is heavily dependent on the position of the emitter \cite{sapienza_nanoscale_2015}.
+This sensivity was investigated for our emitter-cavity system using numerical finite-difference time-domain simulations (FDTD, see Section 4 in the SI).
 Figure \ref{fig:figure_1}(e) shows the Purcell enhancement factor for the ZPL as a function of the distance $\Delta r$ between the center of the cavity and the position of the dipole, in the coordinate system defined in Figure \ref{fig:figure_1}(d).
-A maximum enhancement factor of 13 is obtained at the center of the cavity. $F$ decreases rapidly against $\Delta r$ and reaches 0.3 for $|\Delta Y| = 120$ nm, emphasing the requirement for high positioning accuracy.
-Considering the simulated lateral spread of the ions implanted through a nanohole of 150 nm diameter, we estimate that the W centers have near-unity probability to be located less than 120 nm away from the center of the cavity, i.e. in the vicinity of the main antinode of the electromagnetic field (see Section 2 in the Supporting Information).
+A maximum enhancement factor of 13 is obtained at the center of the cavity. $F$ decreases rapidly against $\Delta r$ and reaches 0.3 for $|\Delta Y| = 120$ nm, emphasizing the requirement for high positioning accuracy.
+Considering the simulated lateral spread of the ions implanted through a nanohole of 150 nm diameter, we estimate that the W centers have near-unity probability to be located less than 120 nm away from the center of the cavity, i.e. in the vicinity of the main antinode of the electromagnetic field where Purcell enhancement is maximal (see Section 2 in the SI).